prithvikumardetne/DevOps-Interview-Questions/README.md

 # DevOps-Interview-Questions

+1️⃣ You mentioned you’ve worked with Argo CD – how do you use it?

+2️⃣ There’s a scenario where someone wants to deploy infrastructure on AWS via Terraform.
+Which tool will you use and why?

+3️⃣ How do you maintain Argo CD and use it to deploy on Kubernetes?

+4️⃣ How do you manage rollbacks of an application in Argo CD?

+5️⃣ In Kubernetes, how many master and worker nodes you had configure?

+6️⃣ Would you use an entirely different AWS account, a separate cluster, or just a namespace to differentiate Dev and Prod?

+7️⃣ If you have 1 master node and 1 worker node running an application, how would you upgrade Kubernetes on both?

+8️⃣ Do you store your Terraform state file locally or remotely?
+Why?

+9️⃣ If you deployed 12 EC2 instances and 2 were deleted manually, what happens when you run terraform apply again?

+🔟 How do you update your Terraform state file to match current AWS resources?
+Which command will you use?

+1️⃣1️⃣ How would you deploy to multiple AWS accounts like Dev, UAT, and Prod?

+1️⃣2️⃣ Can we do it with Terraform workspaces?

+1️⃣3️⃣ What does terraform init do?

+1️⃣4️⃣ If an EC2 instance has an IAM role to access S3 but gets “Permission Denied,” how do you troubleshoot?

+1️⃣5️⃣ You use ALB for EKS external traffic – how do you manage traffic inside EKS to different paths?

+1️⃣6️⃣ For cost optimization, how do AWS Savings Plans work?

+1️⃣7️⃣ You use rolling updates for deployments, but what if you want to use a Blue-Green approach with Argo CD inside Kubernetes?

 Here’s what I ask 👇
 1. How does DNS resolution work inside a pod?
 → And what’s the first thing you check when a service isn’t reachable by name?